TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 The audio APIs for Voice Chat can only be called after the SDK is initialized and the room is entered successfully.
 Call scenario examples:

-To enable or disable the microphone or speaker from UI:
+When a user click the UI button to enable or disable the microphone or speaker:
 - For most game Apps, it's recommended to call EnableMic and EnableSpeaker APIs.
 Because calling EnableMic is equivalent to calling EnableAudioCaptureDevice and EnableAudioSend at the same time, and calling EnableSpeaker is equivalent to calling EnableAudioPlayDevice and EnableAudioRecv at the same time.

 - For other mobile Apps (such as social networking Apps), enabling/disabling a capturing device will restart both the capturing and the playback devices.
 If the App is playing background music, it will also be interrupted.
-Playback won't be interrupted if the microphone is enabled/disabled through control of upstream/downstream.
-So the calling method is: Call EnableAudioCaptureDevice(true) and EnableAudioPlayDevice(true) once after entering the room, and call EnableAudioSend/Recv to send/receive audio streams when the microphone is clicked to enable or disable.
+But if the microphone is enabled/disabled through control of upstream/downstream, playback will not be interrupted .
+So the calling method is: Call EnableAudioCaptureDevice(true) and EnableAudioPlayDevice(true) once after entering the room, and call EnableAudioSend/Recv to send/receive audio streams when the microphone button is clicked to enable or disable.

 If you do not need to enable both the microphone and the speaker (releasing the recording permission to other modules), it is recommended to call PauseAudio/ResumeAudio.